akveo/nebular/docs/articles/auth/strategy.md

 ## Configure a strategy

 As an example, let's configure API endpoints for the `NbPasswordAuthStrategy`.
-The strategy is configured by default, please take a look at the [default configuration values](docs/auth/nbpasswordauthstrategy) if you need any custom behaviour.
+The strategy is configured by default, please take a look at the [default configuration values](docs/auth/nbpasswordauthstrategy) if you need any custom behavior.
 We assume you already have the Auth module installed inside of your `*.module.ts`: